skinny-framework/skinny-scaldi-example/article.md

 ### Add skinny-scaldi library
 <hr/>

 Skinny's Scaldi integration adaptor is an optional library.
-Add the following to libraryDependency.
+Add the following to libraryDependencies.

     "org.skinny-framework"    %% "skinny-scaldi"       % skinnyVersion,
-    "com.github.seratch"      %% "awscala"             % "0.2.5",
+    "com.github.seratch"      %% "awscala"             % "0.2.+",

 The example in this article also uses AWScala which is a simple wrapper of AWS Java SDK.